carlominichiello/vinted-bot/README.md

 # vinted-bot

 Vinted bot is composed of two applications, a Discord bot, and a scraper, that allows you to get notified when a new item is posted on Vinted.
+The bot can also do background scraping to scrape while waiting for new items and random scraping to scrape random items.

 - [Configuration](#configuration)
 - [Running the bot](#running-the-bot)